TheOnesGithub/git_backup/readme.md

 * microsoft buys github and shuts it down. (just kidding its not google)
 * github gets ddosed again
-* a soler flare goes off and my data is destroyed
+* a soler flare destroys my data
 * the data center github is storing data in gits hit with container ship that lost power

 ### The Goal